 2

 • If nothing in the paperwork mentioned you getting paid, yet you are currently training, you should be asking about that offer letter ASAP.
-Jul 20, 2015 at 17:28
+Commented Jul 20, 2015 at 17:28

 • You need to specify the jurisdiction.
 E.g. in Germany oral work contracts are legally binding, termination has to be in written form though (although no serious company skips on written contracts, legally they could).